Headstones (band): Reunion

 Headstones reunited for four shows in February 2011, and eight more in December: two in Vancouver and one each in Edmonton, Calgary, Toronto, London, Guelph, Peterborough and Niagara Falls, New York.

 After reforming the band and getting back onstage, the Headstones went back into the studio to record a new album.
 Released in 2013, Love + Fury was crowdfunded through PledgeMusic, before being released by Universal Music.
 The album garnered the band their first top 10 album, and #1 hit single "Long Way to Neverland".
 This was in followed in 2014 with another crowd-funded album, the acoustic covers collection One in the Chamber Music.
-The band's next album, Little Army, was released on June 2, 2017 on Known Accomplice, an imprint of Cadence Music Group.
+The band's next album, Little Army, was released on June 2, 2017, on Known Accomplice, an imprint of Cadence Music Group.
 It includes the hit single "Devil's on Fire".
 With this release the band gave their fans an exclusive behind the scenes look into the making of the album, in real time.

 A remastered edition of Picture of Health with bonus tracks was released in October 2018.
 On March 15, 2019, the band released a cover of Gordon Lightfoot's "The Wreck of the Edmund Fitzgerald".
 Their next album, PeopleSkills, was released by Known Accomplice on October 25, 2019, and is the band's first full album to be released on vinyl.
 The album's lead single, "Leave It All Behind", reached number 8 on the Billboard Canada Rock chart.
 The band's newest album, Flight Risk, was released on October 14, 2022.

+In April 2025, the band signed on to Dine Alone Records and soon after released a single, "NAVIGATE".
+On June 2025, Headstones announced their new album, BURN ALL THE SHIPS, set to release on September 19, 2025.